jcelsocosta/go-design-patterns/behavioral-patterns/mediator/_main-en.md

-# Abstract Factory pattern explained
+# Mediator Factory pattern explained

-## Abstract Factory
+## Mediator Factory
 The Mediator is a behavioral design pattern that allows you to reduce chaotic dependencies between objects.
 The pattern restricts direct communications between objects and forces collaboration only through the mediator object.[1]

 ## When to use it